GenomicsAotearoa/Introduction-to-R/docs/02-data-prelude.md

 varying quality, and require clean up and alignment steps before variants can be called from the reference genome.

 There are five steps we must take to transform raw FASTQ files into variant calls (VCF files).
-At each of the five steps we will be using specialized, non-R based bioinformatics tools:
+At each of the five steps we will be using specialised, non-R based bioinformatics tools:

 <figure markdown>